atahirkarasahin/kbugelecegenot/content/home/about.md

 headless: true

 # Order that this section appears on the page.
-weight: 130
+weight: 150
+#KBÜdeki İlk Günümden Mezuniyetime Not

-title: KBÜ'deki İlk Günümden Mezuniyetime Not
+title: İlk Günümden Mezuniyetime Not
 subtitle:

 content: